pubnub/pubnub-mcp-server/resources/sdk_docs/php_configuration.md

 `
 ```

-Essential properties:
+### Properties

 - subscribeKey
-  - Type: String
-  - Default: n/a
+  - Type: String; Default: n/a
-  - From Admin Portal.
-Required to connect.
+  - Required.
+Value from Admin Portal.
 - publishKey
-  - Type: String
-  - Default: null
+  - Type: String; Default: null
-  - From Admin Portal.
-Required to publish.
+  - Required if publishing.
+Value from Admin Portal.
 - secretKey
-  - Type: String
-  - Default: null
+  - Type: String; Default: null
-  - Required to grant/revoke Access Manager permissions.
-Use server-side only.
+  - Required only for modifying/revealing access permissions.
+Keep server-side and secure.
 - UserId
-  - Type: String
-  - Default: n/a
+  - Type: String; Default: n/a
-  - Required unique identifier (UTF-8, up to 92 alphanumeric chars).
-Must be set to connect.
+  - Required.
+UTF-8 string up to 92 alphanumeric chars; uniquely identifies the user/device.
+If not set, you can't connect to PubNub.
 - authKey
-  - Type: String
-  - Default: null
+  - Type: String; Default: null
-  - Used for Access Manager restricted requests.
+  - Used for restricted requests if Access Manager is enabled.
 - ssl
-  - Type: Boolean
-  - Default: true
+  - Type: Boolean; Default: true
   - Enable SSL.
 - connectTimeout
-  - Type: Integer (seconds)
+  - Type: Integer; Default: 10 (seconds)
-  - Default: 10
+  - Connection timeout.
 - subscribeTimeout
-  - Type: Integer (seconds)
-  - Default: 310
+  - Type: Integer; Default: 310 (seconds)
+  - How long to keep the subscribe loop running before disconnect.
 - nonSubscribeRequestTimeout
-  - Type: Integer (seconds)
-  - Default: 10
+  - Type: Integer; Default: 10 (seconds)
+  - Timeout for non-subscribe operations.
 - filterExpression
-  - Type: String
-  - Default: null
+  - Type: String; Default: null
-  - Server-side message filter expression.
+  - Custom filter expression for subscriptions.
 - origin
-  - Type: String
-  - Default: ps.pndsn.com
+  - Type: String; Default: ps.pndsn.com
-  - Custom domain upon request (see request process).
+  - Custom origin if needed.
+To request a custom domain, contact Support and follow the request process.
 - cipherKey
-  - Type: String
-  - Default: null
+  - Type: String; Default: null
-  - Enables end-to-end encryption for messages/files.
+  - If provided, messages/files are encrypted.
 - useRandomIV
-  - Type: Boolean
-  - Default: true
+  - Type: Boolean; Default: true
-  - Random IV for all requests (except file upload when false).
+  - When true, a random IV is used for all requests (not just file upload).
+When false, the IV is hard-coded for all requests except file upload.
 - client
-  - Type: ClientInterface (PSR-18)
-  - Default: Guzzle HTTP client
+  - Type: ClientInterface; Default: Guzzle HTTP client
-  - Custom HTTP client support (see PHP 8.0.0 migration guide).
+  - Custom PSR-18 HTTP client.
+If unset, default Guzzle is used.
+See the PHP 8.0.0 migration guide for custom client details.
 - crypto
-  - Type: PubNubCryptoCore
-  - Default: n/a
+  - Type: PubNubCryptoCore; Default: n/a
   - Cryptography module for messages/files.
-Accepts cipherKey and useRandomIV.
-See Encryption API.
+Accepts `cipherKey` and `useRandomIV`.
+See Encryption API for detailed configuration and examples.

 ##### Disabling random initialization vector

-Only disable random IV for backward compatibility (< 4.3.0).
-Do not disable for new applications.
+Disable random IV only for backward compatibility (< 4.3.0).
+Never disable for new applications.

 #### crypto module

-Encrypts and decrypts messages and files.
-From 6.1.0, algorithms are configurable.
-Options: legacy 128-bit and recommended 256-bit AES-CBC.
-Keep current config for legacy; explicitly set to use 256-bit AES-CBC.
-See Encryption for details.
+Configurable since 6.1.0.
+Options:
+- Legacy 128-bit encryption (default if already used)
+- Recommended 256-bit AES-CBC

+See Message Encryption and the Encryption API for configuration details and partial encryption methods.

+##### Legacy encryption with 128-bit cipher key entropy

+No change required to continue using legacy encryption.
+To use 256-bit AES-CBC, explicitly configure it in `PNConfiguration`.

 ### Sample code

 ##### Required User ID

-Always set a persistent UserId.
-Without it, the client cannot connect.
+Always set `UserId` to uniquely identify the user or device.
+Persist it and keep it stable for the user's/device's lifetime.
+If not set, you can't connect.

+##### Reference code

 ```
 1

 ```

 ### Rest response from server